How to (Un-) Quantum Mechanics: Clifford Algebras

-The Dirac equation, however, {\it allows for} but it does not {\it require} the explicite appearance of the unit imaginary.
-This becomes quite obvious by the fact that the complex Clifford algebra $Cl(1,3)$ can be directly replaced with the real Clifford algebra $Cl(3,1)$, just by letting the $\y$-matrices ``absorb'' the unit imaginary.
-Due to Pauli's fundamental theorem of the Dirac matrices~\cite{Pauli} any choice of Dirac matrices that generates the same metric, can be obtained by similarity transformations from each other and is hence physically equivalent.
-Hence one can always use the (purely imaginary) Majorana matrices.
+The Dirac equation, however, {\it allows for} but it does not {\it require} the explicite use of the unit imaginary.
+This becomes obvious from the fact that the complex Clifford algebra $Cl(1,3)$ can be directly replaced with the real Clifford algebra $Cl(3,1)$, just by letting the $\y$-matrices ``absorb'' the notorious unit imaginary.
+Due to Pauli's fundamental theorem of the Dirac matrices~\cite{Pauli} any choice of Dirac matrices that generates the same metric, can be obtained by similarity transformations from any other.
+Hence all representations are physically equivalent.
+Therefore one can always use the (purely imaginary) Majorana matrices.
 If we denote the generating elements of the real algebra $Cl(3,1)$ by $\y_\mu$ and those of a complex CA $Cl(1,3)$, using the Majorana basis, by $\Gamma_\mu$, then $i\,\Gamma_\mu=\y_u$ and we are done.
 The ``complex'' version: \begeq (i\,\Gamma_\mu\d_\mu\pm m)\psi=0 \endeq becomes \begeq (\y_\mu\d_\mu\pm m)\psi=0 \endeq with purely real matrices $\y_\mu$.
-Since this is just a notational issue, it can by no means imply different physics~\footnote{ Of course, the use of $Cl(3,1)$ instead of $Cl(1,3)$ is accompanied with the use of the of the so-called ``east coast metric'' (ECM) instead of the ``west coast metric'' (WCM)~\cite{Woit}.
-But though the WCM is used more often, both choices are physically equivalent.
+Since this is just a question of notation, it can by no means imply different physics~\footnote{ Of course, the use of $Cl(3,1)$ instead of $Cl(1,3)$ is accompanied with the use of the of the so-called ``east coast metric'' (ECM) instead of the ``west coast metric'' (WCM)~\cite{Woit}.
+But though the WCM is used more frequently, both choices are physically equivalent within the SPQM.
 As mentioned by Woit, Weinberg preferred the ECM in his presentation of QFT~\cite{Weinberg}.
 A third notational convention that writes time as a kind of imaginary fourth coordinate in the form of $ds^2=dx_1^2 +dx_2^2+dx_3^2+dx_4^2$ with $dx_4=i\,c\,dt$ has also been used, for instance by Sommerfeld in Ref.~\cite{Sommerfeld} and by Einstein in Ref.~\cite{Essays}.}.